Gripping account of the human cost of the United States' opioid crisis

 A gripping, often harrowing, documentary following the devastating opioid crisis in the United States.

-It may surprise British people to learn that the producers of the Amercian children’s TV show Sesame Street are about to introduce a fostered muppet whose mother is addicted to opioids.
-But, after a few minutes into Addicted: America’s Opioid Crisis, the reason for their decision becomes clear.
+It may surprise British people to learn that the producers of the American children’s TV show Sesame Street are about to introduce a fostered muppet whose mother is addicted to opioids.
+But, after a few minutes of watching Addicted: America’s Opioid Crisis, the reason for their decision becomes clear.

 The documentary, which charts opioids’ journey from painkiller to killer, begins by telling the stories of children whose lives have been torn apart by their parents’ addiction.
 At a camp for the children of addicts, the campers are writing ‘letters to addiction’.

 “I couldn’t have a normal life because of you,” says one 12-year-old boy.
 It’s heartbreaking to see children conveying their feelings on such an adult topic so articulately.